Nocardiosis

 • Microscopic examination or culture

-Diagnosis of nocardiosis is by identification of Nocardia species in tissue or in culture of samples from localized lesions identified by physical examination, x-ray, or other imaging studies.
-Clumps of beaded, branching filaments of gram-positive bacteria (which may be weakly acid-fast) are often seen.
+Diagnosis of nocardiosis is based on identification of Nocardia species in tissue or in culture of samples from localized lesions identified by physical examination, radiographs, or other imaging studies.
+Clumps of beaded, right-angled, branching filaments of gram-positive bacteria (which may be weakly acid-fast using the modified Kinyoun technique) are often seen.
+Both blood and tissue cultures may take up to 2 weeks to grow.
+Molecular nucleic acid tests such as multilocus sequence analysis may be used (1).
+Rarely,matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS) can be useful in accurately identifying Nocardia species (2).

 Treatment of Nocardiosis